kiss-oliver/PDS/README.md

 * **Data Modification:** Add, update (by adding with the same key), and remove keys.
 Changes are initially stored in temp files and consolidated during `save`.
 * **Context Manager Support:** Use `with PDS(...) as store:` for automatic resource cleanup (`dispose`).
 * **Temporary File Management:** Handles temporary storage for added/modified data transparently before saving.

+## When to Use PDS

+PDS is particularly well-suited for scenarios where you need to:

+* **Store numerous structured records:** Manage collections of data like JSON objects, dictionaries, or logs efficiently.
+* **Avoid managing many small files:** Consolidate potentially thousands or millions of records into a single, portable file, improving I/O performance and simplifying file handling.
+* **Achieve high compression ratios:** Especially useful when records share common structures or repeating string content (like JSON keys or log message formats), leveraging Zstandard dictionary compression (`zstd_dict`).
+* **Retrieve data primarily by key:** Access specific records quickly using their known hierarchical string key path, without needing to scan the entire dataset.
+* **Keep things simple:** Use a straightforward key-value storage approach without the setup, schema requirements, or query language complexity of full SQL or NoSQL databases.
+* **Prioritize JSON-like data:** Store nested lists, dictionaries, strings, numbers, etc., naturally.

+It's a good fit if a full database like SQLite seems like overkill, but storing individual files is too inefficient or cumbersome.

 ## Installation